microsoft/SDN/Kubernetes/flannel/l2bridge/ReadMe.md

   * Copy Kubeconfig file `$HOME/.kube/config` or `/etc/kubernetes/admin.conf` from Kubernetes Master and save as `config` into `C:\k`
   * Ensure the cluster CIDR (e.g. "10.244.0.0/16") is correct in:
     * [net-conf.json](./net-conf.json)
+  * Use `docker pull` to download images from `mcr.microsoft.com/windows/nanoserver` matching your host OS version.

 #### 4. Join the Kubernetes cluster:
 ```